ec-jrc/lisflood-code/docs/3_step5_model-initialisation/index.md

 Spurious trends in the soil layers and in the lower groundwater zone will obviously lead to spurious trends in the baseflow simulations.
 Consequently, to avoid unrealistic trends in the simulations, very long spin-up periods may be needed, thus requiring a large amount of computational and time resources.

 To by-pass the need for excessively long spin-up periods, LISFLOOD is capable of calculating a *steady-state* storage amount for the third soil layer and for the lower groundwater zone.

-This *steady state* storage, introduced in this [chapter](https://ec-jrc.github.io/lisflood-model/2_13_stdLISFLOOD_groundwater/), is very effective for reducing spin-up time.
+## The theory of initialisation and the steady-state storage concept

 The following paragraphs explain how the analytical solutions can be used to leverage on the **outputs of a OS LISFLOOD prerun** to adequately initialize volumetric soil moisture content and lower groundwater zone water content of a **OS LISFLOOD cold start**.